What You Should Do for a Sunburn

 Depending on the severity of your sunburn and the type of skin you have, your skin might begin to feel dry, feel itchy, and peel a day or 2 after getting a sunburn.

-- Taking an over-the-counter pain reliever such as ibuprofen
+- Take an over-the-counter pain reliever such as ibuprofen

-- Gently applying aloe vera gel, cortisone cream, or a nonalcohol-containing moisturizing lotion to soothe your skin and relieve itching
+- Gently applyaloe vera gel, cortisone cream, or a nonalcohol-containing moisturizing lotion to soothe your skin and relieve itching

-- Wearing loose clothing to prevent further irritation
+- Wear loose clothing to prevent further irritation

-- Keeping blisters clean and dry; do not break blisters
+- Keep blisters clean and dry; do not break blisters

-- Keeping blisters uncovered whenever possible; if you must cover a blister, use a loose bandage that allows air to circulate around it
+- Keep blisters uncovered whenever possible; if you must cover a blister, use a loose bandage that allows air to circulate around it

 Sunburn and Risk for Skin Cancer